 In addition, Durlston Country Park (which is at the top of the hill by Swanage) is open, with seated areas available in the cafe.
 For more information see Durlston Country Park‘s website.

 These popular locations in west Dorset are usually famous for fossil hunting.
 Facilities and car parks here are operated by Dorset Council, the local town and parish councils, and some private operators.

-Charmouth’s main beachside car park is now OPEN as well.
+Charmouth’s main beachside car parks are OPEN as well.

-Charmouth Heritage Coast Centre reopens on Saturday 1st August from 11am-3pm.
-All their fossil walks for August are now fully booked, but you can still visit the centre for some tips on what to look for.
+Charmouth Heritage Coast Centre is open 11am-4pm.
+They run private fossil walks and you can visit the centre for some tips on what to look for.